hphelion/documentation/cloudos/install.create-cloud.md

 ## Next Step

 After successfully creating a cloud and compute region(s), you can manage your cloud environment by launching the HP Cloud OS Administration Dashboard.
 To get there, click More > Launch Dashboard for the cloud you created.
-For more, see [Launch the Cloud's Administration Dashboard](/cloudos/install/launch-admin-dashboard/).
+For more, see [Launch the Administration Dashboard](/cloudos/install/launch-admin-dashboard/).

 <a href="#_top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>